-- 1 Children in public care ('Looked After' Children).
-The definition of "Looked After" children includes children who were in care but have since been adopted or become subject of a residence order or special guardianship order.
+1 Children in public care ('Looked After' Children).
+The definition of "Looked After" children includes children who were in care but have since been adopted or become subject of a child arrangement order or special guardianship order.
 Any application submitted for a child who is looked after by a local authority should be supported by the authority's Children's Services department.
 Looked after children requesting a place supported by the Authority's children services will be automatically entitled to a place.
+All references to previously looked after children in this Code mean such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Oversubscription criteria must then be applied to all other applicants in the order set out in the arrangements.
+The allocation of the remaining places is as follows;

-The allocation of the remaining places is as follows; - 2 Those applicants who on the date of admission will have a sibling on the roll of the Academy at the time of admission.
-Siblings (brothers or sisters) are considered to be those children who live at the same address and either: - Have one or both natural parents in common - Are related by a parent's marriage - Are adopted or are fostered - Their parents are married/co-habiting and children live together in the same household - Are children of the same household. - 3 Children of staff provided that the member of staff has been employed by the Academy for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage.
+2 Those applicants who on the date of admission will have a sibling on the roll of the Academy at the time of admission.
+Siblings (brothers or sisters) are considered to be those children who live at the same address and either:

+- Have one or both natural parents in common

+- Are related by a parent's marriage

+- Are adopted or are fostered

+- Their parents are married/co-habiting and children live together in the same household

+- Are children of the same household.

+3 Children of staff provided that the member of staff has been employed by the Academy for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage.